tidy-finance/website/docs/40_fixed_effects_and_clustering.md

 To illustrate fixed effects regressions, we use the `fixest` package, which is both computationally powerful and flexible with respect to model specifications.\index{Regression!Fixed effects} We start out with the basic investment regression using the simple model
 $$ \text{Investment}_{i,t+1} = \alpha + \beta_1\text{Cash Flows}_{i,t}+\beta_2\text{Tobin's q}_{i,t}+\varepsilon_{i,t},$$
 where $\varepsilon_t$ is i.i.d. normally distributed across time and firms.
-We use the `feols()`-function to estimate the simple model so that the output has the same structure as the other regressions below - you could also use `lm()`.
+We use the `feols()`-function to estimate the simple model so that the output has the same structure as the other regressions below, but you could also use `lm()`.

 ```r